swirik/swirik/README.md

   ![Git](https://img.shields.io/badge/-Git-F05032?style=flat-square&logo=git&logoColor=white)
   ![Docker](https://img.shields.io/badge/-Docker-2496ED?style=flat-square&logo=docker&logoColor=white)
 </details>
 <!--
-**swirik/swirik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**swirik/swirik** is a ✨ *special* ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I'm currently working on ...
-- 🌱 I’m currently learning ...
+- 🌱 I'm currently learning ...
-- 👯 I’m looking to collaborate on ...
+- 👯 I'm looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 🤔 I'm looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...